Galyani Vadhana: Education

 Galyani Vadhana was interested in all education, not only at universities.
 She believed that primary education is very important for developing the general population.

 From her long experience in teaching French language, she realized the problem of interrupted French language study at mattayom (high school) and university level.
-In 1977 she formed L'Association Thailandaise des Professeurs de Francais (The Association of Thai Professors Teaching French Language) to act as the center for meeting and exchanging experiences of – and improving – the teaching of French language in mattayom and university classes.
+In 1977 she formed L'Association Thailandaise des Professeurs de Français (The Association of Thai Professors Teaching French Language) to act as the center for meeting and exchanging experiences of – and improving – the teaching of French language in mattayom and university classes.
 She was president of the association between 1977 and 1981, when she became its honorary president for the rest of her life.
 Her assistance to the association took many forms, including in publishing journals to distribute the latest knowledge, writing her own articles in journals, and supporting teachers' seminars, research abroad and study in higher education.

 As a result of her continuous work in the teaching and research of the French language in Thailand, she was conferred many honorary doctorates and also honors from many foreign governments and international organizations, including UNESCO.